Sefiraat/Netheopoiesis/README.md

 - Being able to place water and grow new crops.
 - Mob spawns will slowly be replaced with mobs not normally found in the Nether that respect a normal overworld day/light cycle.
+- Travel to the end using the Ender Cake
+- Passive healing while in a purified region, increasing with the level of purification

 And much more